Bushveld Igneous Complex: Origin and formation

 The Bushveld Igneous Complex covers a pear-shaped area in the central Transvaal.
 It is divided into an eastern and western lobe, with a further northern extension.

 All three sections of the system were formed around the same time—about 2 billion years ago—and are remarkably similar.
 Vast quantities of molten rock from Earth's mantle were brought to the surface through long vertical cracks in Earth's crust—huge arcuate differentiated lopolithic intrusions—creating the geological intrusion known as the Bushveld Igneous Complex.

 These intrusions are thought to predate the nearby Vredefort impact to the south, by some 30 million years.
 The effects of these injections of molten rock over time, combined with the crystallisation of different minerals at different temperatures, resulted in the formation of a structure rather like a layered cake consisting of distinct rock strata, including three PGM-bearing layers, referred to as reefs.
 Large portions of the central area are covered by younger rocks.

 The extrusions were emplaced over an early diabasic sill, outcrops of which are visible on the southeastern side of the Complex.
 These are typically greenish in colour and composed of clinopyroxene, altered to hornblende and plagioclase, and are regarded as the earliest phase of the Complex.

 The Complex includes layered mafic intrusions (the Rustenburg Layered Suite) and a felsic phase.
 The complex has its geographic centre located north of Pretoria in South Africa at about 25° S and 29° E. It covers over 66000 km², an area the size of Ireland.

 The complex varies in thickness, in places reaching 9 km thick.
 Lithologies vary from largely ultramafic peridotite, chromitite, harzburgite, and bronzitite in the lower sections to mafic norite, anorthosite, and gabbro toward the top, and the mafic Rustenburg Layered Suite is followed by a felsic phase (the Lebowa Granite Suite).

 The orebodies within the complex include the UG2 (Upper Group 2) reef containing up to 43.5% chromite, and the platinum-bearing horizons Merensky Reef and Platreef.
 The Merensky Reef varies from 30 to 90 cm in thickness.
 It is a norite with extensive chromitite and sulfide layers or zones containing the ore.

 The Reef contains an average of 10 ppm platinum group metals in pyrrhotite, pentlandite, and pyrite as well as in rare platinum group minerals and alloys.
-The Merensky and UG-2 reefs contain approximately 90% of the world's known PGM reserves.
+The Merensky and UG2 reefs contain approximately 90% of the world's known PGM reserves.
 About 80% of the platinum and 20% of the palladium mined each year are produced from these horizons.